 - Upon receipt of information concerning a possible missing student from any office on campus, notify the DePauw Police Department immediately. - Immediate attempts will be made to locate the student. - Officials will attempt to determine the last known whereabouts of the student using resources available to them, including but not limited to: - 1.
-Questioning roommates, friends, faculty/staff; - 2.
-Calling and/or texting the student's "local" number, in most cases this is the student's cell number provided on the "Student Verification Form;" - 3.
+Questioning roommates, friends, faculty and staff; - 2.
+Calling and/or texting the student's local number, in most cases this is the student's cell number provided on the student verification form; - 3.
 Determining the location and time of the most recent use of the Card Access System; - 4.
 Determining the most recent login to email; - 5.
 Determining the most recent access to e-Services; - 6.
-Determining the most recent log in to the University network: - 7.
-Checking of parking registrations, tickets, etc. - Officials will consult with a Dean from the Division of Student Affairs in order to update them and receive additional information.
-The Vice President for Student Affairs will ascertain if/when other members of the Cabinet and/or University Critical Incident Management Team (CIMT) should/will be notified. - DePauw Police Department officers will follow any information that may lead to determining the current location of the student. - No later than 24 hours after determining that the student is missing, notification must be made to the "Emergency Contact." - For those students who are under age 18, and not emancipated, the institution must notify a custodial parent or guardian when the student is missing, in addition to any additional contact person designated by the student. - Students have the option to provide an Emergency Contact Person and a Missing Contact Person.
-The Missing Contact person may be the same or different from the Emergency Contact Person, and is not required to be the student's parent or guardian.
-The Missing Person contact is the person that will be contacted in the event the student is reported missing, within 24 hours of the report. - Students may designate their Emergency Contact Person and their Missing Contact Person via their "Student Enrollment Verification" on e-Services.
-Students may also update their "Student Profile" on e-Services.
-In accordance with the Higher Education Act of 2008, the Missing Contact Person will be registered confidentially and the information will be accessible only to authorized campus officials and will not be disclosed except to law enforcement individuals in furtherance of a missing person investigation.
+Determining the most recent log in to the university network; - 7.
+Checking of parking registrations, tickets, etc. - Officials will consult with a dean from the division of student affairs in order to update them and receive additional information.
+The vice president for student affairs will ascertain if/when other members of the cabinet and/or university Critical Incident Management Team (CIMT) should/will be notified. - DePauw Police Department officers will follow any information that may lead to determining the current location of the student. - No later than 24 hours after determining that the student is missing, notification must be made to the emergency contact. - For those students who are under age 18 and not emancipated, the institution must notify a custodial parent or guardian when the student is missing, in addition to any additional contact person designated by the student. - Students have the option to provide an emergency contact person and a missing contact person.
+The missing contact person may be the same or different from the emergency contact person and is not required to be the student's parent or guardian.
+The missing person contact is the person that will be contacted in the event the student is reported missing, within 24 hours of the report. - Students may designate their emergency contact person and their missing contact person via their student enrollment verification in e-Services.
+Students may also update their student profile in e-Services.
+In accordance with the Higher Education Act of 2008, the missing contact person will be registered confidentially and the information will be

-- If a student is under the age of 18 and not emancipated, the institution must notify a custodial parent or guardian when the student is missing, in addition to any additional contact person designated by the student. - Regardless of whether the student has identified a contact person, is below the age of 18, or is an emancipated minor, if a student is missing, the DePauw Police Department should be notified DePauw Police Department will notify Greencastle City Police, the Putnam County Sheriff's Office and the Indiana State Police, no later than 24 hours after determination of a missing person from campus.
-If abduction is suspected, a thorough and aggressive investigation will commence immediately utilizing all possible resources of all agencies.

-Once the student has been located, notification will be made to those University offices involved in attempts to locate the student, as well as any additional Law Enforcement Agencies that have been made aware of the missing student
+- accessible only to authorized campus officials and will not be disclosed except to law enforcement individuals in furtherance of a missing person investigation. - If a student is under the age of 18 and not emancipated, the institution must notify a custodial parent or guardian when the student is missing, in addition to any additional contact person designated by the student. - Regardless of whether the student has identified a contact person, is below the age of 18 or is an emancipated minor, if a student is missing, the DePauw Police Department should be notified.
+DePauw Police Department will notify Greencastle City Police, the Putnam County Sheriff's Office and the Indiana State Police no later than 24 hours after determination of a missing person from campus.
+If abduction is suspected, a thorough and aggressive investigation will commence immediately utilizing all possible resources of all agencies. - Once the student has been located, notification will be made to those university offices involved in attempts to locate the student as well as any additional law enforcement agencies that have been made aware of the missing student